Phoenix Attorney Commercial Lease Negotiator

 - Default: Get as much protection up front as possible to soften the blow and mitigate the consequences should you become unable to make the lease payments.
 For example, try to negotiate a longer grace period before the lease owner can initiate a forcible detainer action against.
 Perhaps the lease could provide for a payment plan in such circumstances, or for a so-called “early termination clause” that lets the renter pay a penalty for breaking the lease early, but does not hold it to the lease obligation after that.

 - Personal Guarantees: Many landlords will insist that you and your spouse or other related parties personally guaranty the business (corporate or limited liability) lease obligations.
-Avoid such guarantees if possible, but if they insists upon them, limit their term and qualify them in other ways.
+Avoid such guarantees if possible, but if they insist upon them, limit their term and qualify them in other ways.

 These terms are only a few examples of critical issues to negotiate.
 Commercial leases can be difficult to understand due to their complexity and boilerplate nature and it is dangerous to try to negotiate them without the assistance of a qualified lawyer.
 If you are hesitant to retain an attorney, remember what you pay out in legal expenses for the lease review and negotiation may protect you exponentially against more costly expenditures if lease problems develop at a later date.